undefined /

 • Predictive analytics help providers identify potential trends as they begin to emerge.
 This allows them to predetermine future pricing models and impacts on margin in addition to providing more robust revenue assurance and fraud capabilities.

 • Prescriptive analytics is more advanced and will allow the provider to automatically make adjustments to the system, removing human tactical decision-making from the equation.
-For example, the provider can prescribe rate plans based on predictive usage trends, which would trigger other workflow events, such as search for the lowest cost data route with the highest available network element.
+For example, the provider can prescribe rate plans based on predictive usage trends, which would trigger other workflow events, such as searching for the lowest cost data route with the highest available network element.

 About the Author